 But he’s still trailing Laporte.
 It’s expected, however.
 No team in the league dominates possession like City so it’s only natural that their centre-backs see a lot of the ball.

-However, it is telling that the Man City man sees more of the ball but players fewer passes forward and attempts fewer dribbles.
+However, it is telling that the Man City man sees more of the ball but plays fewer passes forward and attempts fewer dribbles.
 At times it can be monotonous.
 It can appear as though it is possession for the sake of possession.
 But Guardiola has a plan and the players must stick to it.

 Maguire is a talent on the ball and one of his strengths is carrying it out from the back.
 He’d have more opportunities to do this for City but it doesn’t mean he’d be allowed to do it as often.
 So that part of his game is potentially being stripped away.